RobertTalbert/discretecs/MTH225-Winter2024/assignments/MTH 225 Winter 2024 Challenge Problems.md

 ## Problem 13

-In class when we were learning about [Pascal's Triangle](https://byjus.com/maths/pascals-triangle/), we pointed out that when we sum up the numbers in the $n$th of the triangle, we get $2^n$.
+In class when we were learning about [Pascal's Triangle](https://byjus.com/maths/pascals-triangle/), we pointed out that when we sum up the numbers in the $n$-th row of the triangle, we get $2^n$.
 Give a formal proof of this fact.
 That is, prove that for any natural number $n$,

 $$\binom{n}{0} + \binom{n}{1} + \binom{n}{2} + \cdots + \binom{n}{n} = 2^n$$